Siege of Tsingtao: Aftermath

-As the German garrison was able to hold out for nearly two months despite the naval blockade with sustained artillery bombardment and being outnumbered 6 to 1, the defeat nevertheless temporarily served as a morale booster.
-The German defenders watched the Japanese with curiosity as they marched into Tsingtao but turned their backs on the British when they entered into town.
+Though the German garrison was able to hold out for nearly two months despite the naval blockade with sustained artillery bombardment and being outnumbered 6 to 1, the defeat nevertheless temporarily served as a morale booster.
+The German defenders watched the Japanese with curiosity as they marched into Qingdao but turned their backs on the British when they entered into town.
 So deep was their anger that some German officers spat in the faces of their British counterparts.

 Japanese casualties numbered 733 killed and 1,282 wounded; the British had 12 killed and 53 wounded.
 The German defenders lost 199 dead and 504 wounded.
-The German dead were buried at Tsingtao, while the remaining soldiers were transported to prisoner of war camps in Japan.
-During the march to Tsingtao and the subsequent siege, Japanese forces killed 98 Chinese civilians and wounded 30; there were also countless incidents of rape against Chinese women committed by Japanese soldiers.
-The 4,700 German prisoners were treated well and with respect in Japan, such as in Bandō prisoner-of-war camp.
+The German dead were buried at Qingdao, while the remaining soldiers were transported to prisoner of war camps in Japan.
+During the march to Qingdao and the subsequent siege.

+Admiral Alfred Meyer-Waldeck later accused the Japanese military of holding German and Austro-Hungarian POWs in inhumane conditions.
+The Admiral later alleged that POWs held in Japanese custody "were subjected to the arbitrariness of subordinate authorities in various camps for five long years.
+Only the German newspapers knew how to talk about 'chivalrous treatment'."

 The German troops were interned in Japan until the formal signature of the Versailles peace treaty in 1919, but due to technical questions, the troops were not repatriated before 1920.
 170 prisoners chose to remain in Japan after the end of the war.

+The British troops of the 2nd Battalion South Wales Borderers were embarked aboard the P&O vessel Delta on 18 November 1914.
+They were disembarked at Avonmouth on 12 January 1915, and moved to Warwickshire on 15 January 1915, to join other battalions, returning from overseas garrison peacetime duties, to form the 29th Division (United Kingdom), that disembarked at Gallipoli on 25 April 1915.